skrysmanski/devlog/content/articles/cpp/cpp-project-tutorial-1.md

 draft: true
 ---

 When you write software, you often/sometimes divide your project into several subprojects.
-This mini series describes how to do this with [[http://www.microsoft.com/visualstudio/en-us/products/2010-editions/visual-cpp-express|Visual C++ 2010]] (but this first part also applies to earlier versions).
+This mini series describes how to do this with [Visual C++ 2010](http://www.microsoft.com/visualstudio/en-us/products/2010-editions/visual-cpp-express) (but this first part also applies to earlier versions).
 We start with creating a library project in form of a DLL.

 **Related articles:**
  * [[1722]]